 You can’t take distributions from your 401(k) without paying taxes.
 And, if you take distributions before turning 59.5, you’ll also pay a 10% penalty.
 You can temporarily access 401(k) funds by using rollovers and 401(k) loans.
 However, these funds have to be paid back into your account on time and in full or you’ll have to pay any taxes or penalties due, just as if they were distributions.

 - Few areas of personal finance are more complex and potentially impactful than retirement accounts and taxes.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+That’s where the training and expertise of a financial advisor can be valuable.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - You’re not alone if you think 401(k) rules are complicated.
 If you’re going at things on your own, try using SmartAsset’s 401(k) calculator for help.